JuanJFarina/JuanJFarina/README.md

 I'm a developer since 2010 (Bachelor in 'Analista de Sistemas de Computación'), but I don't have formal experience because I changed to dance as a profession in 2013.
 Nevertheless, I think that profession taught me lots about perseverance, discipline, creativity, collaboration, hard-work and commitment.

-Right now I'm looking for a mid-point, and I've realized I want to reach my full potential in the IT world, gain a better life style, be able to have a happy family, and who knows ?
+Right now I'm looking for a mid-point, and I've realized I want to reach my full potential in the IT world, gain a better life quality, be able to have a happy family, and who knows ?
 Maybe even relocate.
 Whatever it is, I know I have a lot of potential and I want to give my all.

 ### 💻 My tech stack is: